Wright Smith (c. 1842-1898)

-Captain Morrison, an oysterman, was on his way to Baltimore that night with his latest hull when Smith entered his home at around 10:30 p.m., supposedly with the intent of robbing the residence.
+Captain Morrison, an oysterman, was on his way to Baltimore that night with his latest haul when Smith entered his home at around 10:30 p.m., supposedly with intent to rob the residence.
 Smith found Mrs. Morrison and her

-head and threw her down a stairway until the two women fought back and drove Smith out of their house.
-Hattie was able to run to a neighbor's
+head and threw her down a stairway.
+The two women fought back and drove Smith out of the house.
+Rhodes was able to run to a neighbor's

 house to get help.
 Smith was arrested on suspicion of having committed